midobal/midobal.github.io/research.markdown

 {: .project .justify}
 *This research line included several research projects ongoing at the PRHLT Research Center on the fields of big data and deep learning, speech processing and dialog systems, handwritten text recognition, computer vision, language translation and natural language processing.* <br />
 {: .summary .justify}
-I worked as a researcher on the field of machine translation and its application to the processing of historical data.
+I worked as a researcher on the field of machine translation and its applications to the processing of historical data.
 {: .justify}

 **February 2018&ndash;May 2019** <br />